Pradumnasaraf/DevOps/Docker/README.md

 ### ⚫ .dockerignore

-We have a file `.dockerignore` which is not required when we copy files into the container.
+The .dockerignore file is used to specify files and directories that are not copied when using the `COPY` command.

 ### ⚫ Docker Network